 School District Property: Projects on Fargo or West Fargo School District property must have a letter of support from the respective School District.
 Projects on School District property must have a three-way dollar for dollar match with the School District, School PTO and Fargo Park District.

 Application Deadlines: Applications are accepted twice per year.
-Applications must be recieved by 5:00 pm on April 1 and July 1.
+Applications must be received by 5:00 pm on January 1 and July 1.
 If these dates fall on a weekend, applications will be accepted until 5:00 pm the following Monday.

 Funds Available: The Fargo Park Board determines how many funds, if any, are available each budget year for matching funds and may change or make exceptions to the amount at any time.